 We obtained 11 statistically independent effect sizes for communal constructs, and only 3 of them are statistically significant, and thus are included in the analysis.

 Figure 3 demonstrated the distribution of the p values of all significant results for communal constructs.
-The curve, again, is significantly right-skewed, contradicting the speculation that the results are out of publication bias and p-hacking instead of real effects.
 The p-curve is neither significantly right-skewed nor left-skewed, which should be the result of the extremely small sample size (N=3).
 However, out of the 3 significant effect sizes, two of them do have p-values that are smaller than 0.02.
 Also, considering the fact that most effect sizes (8 out of 11) we have for communal constructs are not even statistically significant to be included in the analysis, yet they were honestly reported by the authors, we believe that it is unnecessary to worry about p-hacking in studies looking at self-enhancement on communal constructs.

 Figure 3.
 The p-curve of all significant composite effect sizes for communal constructs is neither right-skewed (binomial test: p = .5; continuous test: Z = 0.3, p = .619) nor left-skewed (binomial test: p = .875; continuous test: Z = -0.3, p = .381).
 N= 3 p values.
-P-curve containing p values of all statistically significant effect sizes on agentic constructs (α= 0.05).
-N = 19 p values.
-68% of all the significant results have p values smaller or equal to 0.01, and 94% no larger than 0.02.
-The curve is significantly right-skewed based on both the binomial test (p < 0.0001) and the continuous test (Z = 0, p<.0001).

 To conclude, via p-curve analyses for (1) all statistically independent composite effect sizes in our meta-analysis, (2) all independent composite effect sizes for agentic constructs, and (3) all independent composite effect sizes for communal constructs, we can say that there is no evidence of p-hacking among the studies that are included in our meta-analysis.
 When looking at all composite effect sizes and those for agentic constructs only, we obtained significantly right-skewed p-curve, indicating the existence of evidential values and absence of p-hacking or publication bias.
 When looking at effect sizes for communal constructs, even though the p-curve is neither right-skewed nor left-skewed, there doesn’t seem to be publication bias because of the fact that a lot more effect sizes reported are insignificant than significant.